List of schools in Afghanistan

 This list of schools located in Afghanistan includes the country's primary and secondary schools.
 According to the Afghan Ministry of Education, there are approximately 18,000 schools across Afghanistan.
 Afghanistan's tertiary schools are listed on a separate sub-list at List of universities in Afghanistan.
 The list is organized alphabetically by province and within a province, alphabetically by school name.
+National Public School is one of the most notable schools in Kabul, and is considered the most prestigious private school, post American withdrawal from the region.